 Presented in partnership with the Graham Foundation

 Artist Talk: Johnson discusses her new and recent works Huizkol (2020) and Fundamental 256 Hz (2019) and the limits of sound healing.
-She also reviews other examples of sound and its purported effects on the body.
-For instance, brainwave entrainment techniques claim to coax the mind into states of awareness through exposure to binaural beats.
+The artist reviews supposed brainwave entrainment techniques, which claim to coax the mind into states of awareness through exposure to binaural beats.
 At the extreme, in 1936 American inventor Royal Raymond Rife maintained that his Beam Ray clinical instruments would explode the “BX Virus Carcinoma” and other pathogens by producing resonant frequencies at a “mortal oscillatory rate.”
 Johnson extends the talk to her experience working at La Monte Young and Marian Zazeela’s Dream House in New York City.
 Lampo Annex, Monadnock Building, 53 W. Jackson Blvd. #1656.
 Friday, February 21, 6pm.

 Supported by the Farny R. Wurlitzer Foundation Fund